keiohtani/google_photos_album_transfer/README.md

 2. Login to your Google account you want to transfer photos from.

+3. Click on "advanced" and then "Go to YOUR_APP_NAME (unsafe)".

-3. Your default browser will open up again for the access to the second Google account.
+4. Your default browser will open up again for the access to the second Google account.

-4. Login to your Google account you want to transfer photos to.
+5. Login to your Google account you want to transfer photos to.

+6. Click on "advanced" and then "Go to YOUR_APP_NAME (unsafe)".

 ## References
 - [Google Photos API を使用した画像の自動アップロード](https://qiita.com/inasawa/items/e5362dec4bd45d6900f7)